samelement/ACS-M1128/README.md

 # How to Use

 Example connection below is done for ESP8266-01.
-You may need to made some adjustment for different ESP8266 series.
+You may need to made some adjustment for different board.
 ### Define default values
 ```sh
 // get your account details in your dashboard